 If you're already saving for retirement, congrats, you are ahead of the game.
 But you want to make sure you understand your account.

 Just like checking your credit score every year, you should set a reminder to evaluate your 401(k).
 The fund choices can be confusing, but there are a number of online resources to help you make sense of your options.
 Or, consider consulting a financial expert to walk you through your options and even offer recommendations on where to invest.

-It's easy to carry on knowing that you are saving money towards retirement, but the problem is that when your income increases, your savings should also increase.
+Most people use the set-it-and-forget-it method when it comes to saving money in their 401(k).
+It's easy to carry on knowing that you are saving money towards retirement, but as your income increases, your savings should also increase.
 Studies show that even increasing your retirement contribution percentage by as little as 1% can have a huge impact on your overall retirement balance.

 The idea is to grow your retirement savings percentage steadily by 1% every year or every other year to get the most out of your savings.
 For the overachievers, a good recommendation is to increase your retirement savings percentage by half, or all, of your annual salary increase.
 For instance, if you get an annual bonus of 3% in pay, go ahead and bump up your retirement savings by 1.5% to keep pace.

 One of the best perks of a 401(k) is the ability to receive matching contributions.
 They are essentially free money that your company is willing to contribute to your 401(k), provided you contribute a certain percentage of your own money each month.
 Most companies match up to 6% of contributions, but you should check with your human resources department.
 Your goal is to contribute enough to your 401(k) to max out the matching contributions: If your company matches up to 6%, try contributing no less than 6%.
 You're just leaving money on the table otherwise.

 Most companies have a vesting schedule, meaning you will need to stay at that company for a given amount of years to be fully vested in their contributions towards your retirement account.